christopherdavies2/automation_test_template/README.md

-# Frontend Testing Template
+# Front End Testing Template

-A template for frontend testing using Cucumber JVM.
+A template for front end testing using Cucumber JVM.

-To run the tests either 'mvn clean install' in the root directory or run the file 'RunTest.java' in your IDE of choice.
+# Run Tests

+In your IDE run the file 'DefaultRunner.java'.

+# Run Tests in Parallel

+Using a command line tool, navigate to the root directory then run the command 'mvn clean install'.
+This will run 4 runners in parallel.
+Details of the parallel execution can be found in the 'pom.xml' file.